Graph-based Generative Face Anonymisation with Pose Preservation: Experiments

 \textbf{Evaluation Metrics.} We evaluate the performance of our model in terms of visual quality, pose preservation, face detection, and face re-identification.
 The \textbf{visual quality} of generated faces is measured by the Fréchet inception distance (FID) \cite{heusel2017gans}, which calculates the distance between real and synthetic images in a feature space given by a specific layer of Inception Net.
 The lower the FID score is, the higher the quality of generated images\footnote{FID Implementation is taken from: \url{https://github.com/mseitzer/pytorch-fid}}.
 The \textbf{pose preservation} is measured by the $L1$ distance between the detected 68 landmarks and the ground truth landmarks, normalised by the inter-ocular distance \cite{pose_metric}.
 The model should generate faces that minimally impact the visual detection task.
 We evaluate the \textbf{face detection} performance on the generated images using two face detection algorithms, i.e., Dlib \cite{king2009dlib} and FaceNet \cite{schroff2015facenet}.
 A higher detection rate is more desired.
 Meanwhile, the generated faces should maximally prohibit the \textbf{face re-identification} for the best anonymisation.
 We report the rate of the correct matches of the generated faces and source faces using FaceNet without fine-tuning.
 In particular, for the test of LFW, we compute for each fold the re-identification rate, and report the mean and the standard deviation among all folds.
 A lower re-identification rate indicates a better face anonymisation.

 \textbf{Implementation Details.} We set the learning rate for the generator during training to $2*10^{-4}$ and the learning rate for discriminators to $2*10^{-6}$.
-We set the weights in final loss in Eq. \eqref{eq:final_loss}, i.e. $\lambda_{app}$, $\lambda_{lm}$, $\lambda_{CM}$ and $\lambda_{Recon}$ as 1, 1, 1 and 5, respectively.
 We perform hybrid training using the condition and source image pairs with the same images and different images to facilitate the appearance learning.
 During training, we we set 75\% of pairs with $I_{c}=I_{s}$ for each batch.

 \textbf{Method Comparisons.} We compare \mname~ against a set of baselines and state-of-the-art GAN-based methods that are closely related to the face obfuscation task: 1) {\bf Blurring} applies a $101 \times 101$ Gaussian kernel to blur the face region.
 2) {\bf Pixelation} uses a $10 \times 10$ pixelation mask on the face region.
 3) {\bf CIAGAN} \cite{ciagan_cvpr2020} is a state-of-the-art face anonymisation method based on conditional GAN, which accepts as input the context image and 29 facial landmarks of the source image and a conditioning ID, and generates a face matching both the context and the conditioning ID.
 We use the inference model provided by the authors for the evaluation.